Nrekow/hello-world/README.md

 // Day 1: I've attempted to consult with the Mountain Dew can about it's name origin.
 He does not know, and recommends that I ask the 2 liter bottle.

+// Day 2: The 2 liter bottle was no more help than the can.
+He did suggest that I use Google.
+How does the 2 liter bottle know what Google is?